explorable-viz/esop2025/author-response/response.md

 ### Reviewer C

-- _Eliminators vs. expressions._ We recognise the concern and address this in (R3) above.
+- _Q1(a).
+Eliminators vs. expressions._ We recognise the concern and address this in (R3) above.
-- _Loops in surface language_.
+- _Q1(b).
+Loops in surface language_.
 The surface and core language are both pure functional languages, so loops are provided via recursion.
 Other work has looked at Galois slicing in an imperative language with arrays and an explicit loop construct (Ricciotti et al [2017]); in future we also plan to look at these features, because of their importance in data science applications, supporting them either natively (via the FFI) or via an algebraic effects embedding.
-- _Fixpoint operator_.
+- _Q2.
+Fixpoint operator_.
 Functions are always named in our calculus, via the binding environments ρ that we call "recursive definitions" (Fig. X), so there is no need for an explicit fixpoint operator.
-- _Confusing example_.
+- _Q3.
+Confusing example_.
 It is a difficult example, to some extent by design; we address this in (R4) above, but also take your point that a simpler example, with a less challenging visualisation, would be useful (see next point).
-- _Anonymised interactive demo_.
-We will look into anonymous hosting options and make sure to provide an onlione demo in time for the corrected version of the paper (May 20).
+- _Q4.
+Anonymised interactive demo_.
+We will look into anonymous hosting options and make sure to provide an onlione demo in time for the corrected version of the paper (June 11).
 We will include some simpler examples than the one provided in the paper; if it makes sense to include one or two of these into the paper as well we will, to help with your point above.

 ### Reviewer D

-- _Delta compared to POPL 2022._ The reviewer asks whether the choice of moving to a DDG and query operators over the graph and its opposite, plus the new notion of "related inputs", together constitute the main delta from the POPL 2022 paper.
+- _Q1.
+Delta compared to POPL 2022._ The reviewer asks whether the choice of moving to a DDG and query operators over the graph and its opposite, plus the new notion of "related inputs", together constitute the main delta from the POPL 2022 paper.
 This is correct; these are indeed the main contributions, and each in their own way is straightforward.
 We address this in (R1) above.
+- _Q2.
+Continuations and eliminators_.
+We understand the concern and address this in (R3) above.

+Additional points made by Reviewer D:

 - _Highlight that underlying idea is quite straightforward_.
 We also feel that the paper would benefit from making this clearer.
 The benefit comes from the factorisation of the POPL 2022 approach, which eases the implementation burden, improves performance and introduces a cleaner design [expand].

-- _Continuations and eliminators_.
-We understand the concern and address this in (R3) above.

-Additional points made by Reviewer D:

 - _Computing graph along with data before serving to client_.
 This is indeed how our implementation works (broadly speaking, although it all happens on the client).
 We evaluate the program once to a graph when the page loads, and then any subsequent queries reuse the same graph.